 Day 4-5: Explore Sydney City and Bondi by Hop –on and Hop – off Bus Tour

 Day 6: Join the Blue Mountains and Wildlife day tour.

-Day 7: Attend mass in the morning.
-Join the tour group to explore the Sydney Opera House.
+Day 7: Attend mass in the morning at St Mary’s Cathedral in Hyde Park.
+In the afternoon we join the group tour to explore the Sydney Opera House.
 Go to the Harbour Bridge and Sydney Tower.